elastic/elastic-package/docs/howto/install_package.md

 Starting with Kibana 8.7.0, there is a new API to install the packages directly without the need to be exposed in Package Registry.
 It can be use zip files built using `elastic-package build`command.

 **NOTE**: These methods assume that the packages have been validated previously.
+- Before building the package, the package can be validated by running `elastic-package check` command.

 From Kibana 8.7.0 version, `elastic-package install` is able to install packages through the upload API.
 - The `--zip` parameter can be used to install a specific zip file.